 The Facet Joint & How It Causes Back Pain

-But did you know that your discomfort may also be from these joints?
-If it does or you’re not sure, then there is a lot you should know to identity, treat and prevent it from becoming a serious problem for you.
+If it are already aware or you’re not sure, then there is a lot you should know to identity, treat and prevent it from becoming a serious problem for you.

-Here are some ways to know if it’s your facet joints (but not the only).
+Here are some ways to know if it’s your facet joints:

 - a dull sore ache that doesn’t go away